Nutter Butter Owl Cookies (Easy No-Bake Fall Treat)

 Overhead view of chocolate-coated owl cookies, a whimsical no-bake dessert

-• Store: Keep cookies in an airtight container at room temp up to 5 days.
-Layer with parchment to prevent sticking.
+• Room temperature: Store fully set cookies in an airtight container for up to 5 days.
+Keep parchment paper between layers.

-• Refrigerate: If your kitchen’s warm, chill up to 1 week.
-Bring to room temp before serving.
+• Refrigerator: If your kitchen is warm, refrigerate the cookies for up to 1 week.
+Bring to room temperature before serving.

 Nutter Butter Owl Cookies FAQ